kanjain/cmpe202-minions/Documentation/Weekly Minutes of Meetings/Week-5: Minutes of Meetings.md

 # Week-5 (10/22 - 10/28) - Minutes of Meeting

 ## 1. What did the team do the past week?
-* Refactor the code to organize it better.
+* Refactoring the code to organize it better.
 * Implemented dynamic scoring using Decorator Design Pattern.
 * Implemented scoring using observer design pattern.
 * Implemented themese using strategy design pattern.